 We usually say there are seven colours in a rainbow but this is a bit of an understatement.
 A rainbow is an arched spectrum of light that we see in the sky when the sun shines onto raindrops.
 It has thousands of different colours.

-Without getting too heavily into science, let's just look at some basic things about colour:
+Without getting too deep, let's just look at some basic things about colour:

-We might remember being taught at school that there are three primary colours (red, yellow and blue), and mixing these, we can get the three secondary colours (red + yellow = orange, yellow + blue = green, and blue + red = violet).
-These six colours are shown below.
+We might remember being taught at school that there are three primary colours (red, yellow and blue), and mixing these, we can get the three secondary colours:

 So why is indigo there?
 Well, when astronomer, natural philosopher and Unitarianist Isaac Newton divided up the visible spectrum, he decided there should be seven colours to link them with the seven 'planets' known at that time.
 This was one of his missions in life: to show an integrated and harmonious cosmos.

 Indigo is a rather drab mixture of blue and violet.
 Maybe a nice salmon colour, mixing red and orange, could have been chosen.
 But Newton was keen to show the relationship between colour and music.
 He felt that it was no coincidence that the musical diatonic scale had seven notes (do-re-mi-fa-so-la-ti), although he seems to have ignored the important difference that the musical scale is cyclic (i.e. it repeats at each octave) whereas the colour spectrum is not.

 Nevertheless, he decided that red corresponded to D on the musical scale and therefore indigo became B (going down the colours and up the scale).
 Did the frequency of that note give Newton a Duke Ellington (1931) Mood Indigo?